Yankees Vice Chair Joan Steinbrenner, Wife of George Steinbrenner, Dies at 83

 George Steinbrenner died after suffering a heart attack in 2010, shortly after his 80th birthday.

 Joan and George had four children together named Hal, Hank, Jessica and Jennifer.
-All four of their children are managing partners of the Yankees with Hal acting as the controlling owner.
+All four of their children are managing partners of the Yankees, with Hal acting as the controlling owner.

-During the Steinbrenners' time at the helm—beginning when George bought the team in 1973—the Yankees won seven World Series championships and 11 American League pennants.
+During the Steinbrenners' time at the helm—beginning when George bought the team in 1973—the Yankees won seven World Series and 11 American League pennants.

 The Steinbrenner family will hold a private service to honor Joan.